Time Series Predictions in Unmonitored Sites: A Survey of Machine Learning Techniques in Water Resources: Summary and Discussion

 It is also clear that the LSTM model remains by far the most prevalent neural network architecture for water resources time series prediction due to its natural ability to model sequences, its memory structure, and its ability to capture cumulative system status.
-We see that 27 of the 34 reviewed studies in Table \ref{table:lit} use LSTM.
+We see that 30 of the 40 reviewed studies in Table \ref{table:lit} use LSTM.
 This aligns with existing knowledge and studies that have consistently found that LSTM is better suited for environmental time series prediction than traditional architectures without explicit cell memory \citep{zhang2018developing,fan2020comparison}.
 Even though we see the traditional ANN sometimes perform nearly as well or better \citep{chen2020estimating,nogueira2022deep}, the LSTM has the advantage of not having to consider time-delayed inputs, which is a critical hyperparameter, due to its recurrent structure already incorporating many previous timesteps.
 We find that other neural network architectures suitable for temporal data like transformers \citep{vaswani_attention_2017} and temporal convolution networks (TCN) \citep{lea2017temporal} are not used much for unmonitored water resources applications compared to other disciplines doing sequential modeling such as natural language processing and bioinformatic sequence analysis where these methods have largely replaced LSTM.
 This is likely due to their recent development compared to LSTM and also possibly due to their lack of inclusion in major deep learning software packages like Pytorch and Keras.
-However, early adoption of these methods in hydrology have been seen in temporal predictions for monitored sites (e.g. TCN for runoff forecasting \citep{lin2020exploration,xu2021application}, transformer for runoff prediction \citep{yin2022rr}).
+One recent study by \cite{yin2023runoff} seems to suggest that transformers outperform LSTM for rainfall-runoff prediction in the United States, but still the vast majority of transformer applications in hydrology are in the context of prediction in monitored sites \citep{liu2023probing,liu2022improved,wei2023evaluate,xu2023transformer,wang2023temporal,yin2022rr}.
+How transformers fair in predicting in the unmonitored scenario will be an important research direction because results have been mixed in the monitored scenario when compared to LSTM with some showing improvement (e.g. \citep{yin2022rr,liu2022improved}) and some not (e.g. \citep{liu2023probing,wei2023evaluate}).

 We also find that most studies are focused on daily predictions, although a few studies predict at a monthly, annual, or hourly time scales based on desired output resolutions, data availability computational efficiency, or available computational power.
 For instance, monthly predictions may be desirable over daily due to the ability to use more interpretable, computationally efficient bootstrap ensembles, and easy-to-implement classical ML models \citep{weierbach2022stream}.
 Increased computational efficiency can also enable running a large number (e.g. millions) of model trainings or evaluations for parameter sensitivity or uncertainty analysis.